node-red/node-red.github.io/docs/getting-started/installation.md

 #### Use npm

-Currently it is advisable only to do this if you want to [embed Node-RED into an existing application](../embedding.html).
+Installing via npm allows you to [embed Node-RED into an existing application](../embedding.html).

-Run the following commands to install from the npm repository:

-    $ mkdir node-red
-    $ cd node-red
-    $ npm install node-red

-This installs the latest release, and its core dependencies, into the `node-red/node_modules` directory.

 #### From GitHub